 - To identify the main factors influencing production and marketing of greenhouse crops in Alberta.

 - To identify major problems experienced by greenhouse producers in Alberta.

-See current and past reports: The Economics of Production and Marketing of Greenhouse Crops in Alberta
+See current and past reports of The Economics of Production and Marketing of Greenhouse Crops in Alberta

 Greenhouse crop industry profile

-The Economics Section of Alberta Agriculture and Forestry, in collaboration with the Alberta Greenhouse Growers Association (AGGA), conducts a comprehensive survey every 4 years to develop benchmark data on the state of greenhouse crop operations in Alberta.
+The Economics Section of Alberta government, in collaboration with the Alberta Greenhouse Growers Association (AGGA), conducts a comprehensive survey every 4 years to develop benchmark data on the state of greenhouse crop operations in Alberta.
 This includes surveying:

 - distribution in different regions within the province

 - heating systems

 - water and energy use trends